wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-flutter.md

 }
 ```

 The above code contains our custom `CallWidget` a widget that will be responsible for logging the user and managing the call.
-Code also contains `SdkState` enum that represents possible states of Vonage Client SDK. initial state is \`SdkState.LOGGED_OUT\`
+Code also contains `SdkState` enum that represents possible states of Vonage Client SDK.
+The initial state is `SdkState.LOGGED_OUT`.

 The code does not compile yet, because we still have to add a few missing pieces.